Spatio-Temporal Graphical Counterfactuals: An Overview: Potential Outcome Model

 \subsection{Inferring Counterfactuals through POM}

-To infer the counterfactuals through POM, one common approach is matching, e.g., exact matching.
+To infer the counterfactuals using POM, one common approach is exact sample matching.
 For a unit $i$, one can search the samples with exactly matching covariates $X$ but treatment $T$ is different, and then estimate the counterfactual outcome $Y_i(1-T_i)$.
-But it is difficult to conduct if the dimension of $X$ is high, that requires large number of samples to support the matching.
+But it is difficult to conduct when the dimension of $X$ is high, as it requires a large number of samples to support the matching.
 Thus, approximate matching is commonly better, e.g., caliper matching~\cite{caliper1970rubin, caliper1973rubin, caliper1976rubin, caliper2008rubin} and propensity score matching~\cite{PSM1983rubin, PSM1996rubin, PSM1997rubin, PSM2008}.
-They approximately search a group of similar samples for the target unit with one or multiple measurements, and finally calculate the counterfactuals.
+They search for a group of similar samples to the target unit with one or more measurements, then calculate counterfactuals.

-Another common approach is data-driven imputation, that views the counterfactuals as missing values, and interpolates them by fitting the observational data.
-To realize it, linear or nonlinear regressions~\cite{LR1901pearson, logistic1958, var1980, VARX1988} are commonly used to interpolate the missing values from the trained regressive models on the observational data.
-Different from this, tensor decomposition approaches~\cite{TensorD2009SIAM, TensorD2011, recommender2016} recover the missing values by decomposing and reconstructing the sparse data tensor.
-Moreover, deep generative models~\cite{VAE2013, GAN2014, FLOW2015, DDPM2020, DDIM2021, ScoreBased2021ICLR} are also used to model the uncertainty in data, and generate the missing values by randomly sampling.
-Note that, the generated missing values are not unique, but a group of values conforming to a random distribution.
-This is different compared to the regressive approaches and tensor decomposition approaches.
+Another common approach is data-driven imputation, which views counterfactuals as missing values, and interpolates them by fitting the observational data.
+Linear or nonlinear regressions~\cite{LR1901pearson, logistic1958, var1980, VARX1988} are typically used to interpolate missing values based on patterns learned from the observational data.
+In contrast, tensor decomposition approaches~\cite{TensorD2009SIAM, TensorD2011, recommender2016} recover the missing values by decomposing and reconstructing a sparse data tensor.
+Deep generative models~\cite{VAE2013, GAN2014, FLOW2015, DDPM2020, DDIM2021, ScoreBased2021ICLR, KMY2024TPS} have also been used to capture data uncertainty and generate missing values by randomly sampling.
+Note that, the imputed missing values produced by generative models are not unique.
+Instead, they constitute a distribution of plausible values, which distinguishes them from regression-based and tensor decomposition approaches.